TanelTesting/SeleniumMainAnd124BonusTasks/README.md

 Hello!
 Detailed instructions to tasks are not shown here as the respndents know them already.
-At this point would like the tasks not to be "so visible" for everyone too.
+At this point would like the tasks to be "not so visible" for everyone too.

 List of finishted tasks:
 Main task